Frequently Asked Questions

 What if my credit report shows outstanding collections, debt, bankruptcies, judgments, or liens?

 We do not look for perfect credit.
 We consider your whole picture and look for applicants who are ready to accept the responsibility of home ownership.
 At the same time, we do not want to put you in a home that you cannot afford or in a situation where you cannot be a successful home owner.
-For a complete list of requirements, see our brochure.

 What can I do to prepare for applying?

 You are highly encouraged to develop a plan of action to resolve outstanding credit issues.
 If you would like to get a head start, you can begin to clean up your credit report, seek free financial counseling, and attend the required First Time Home Buyer Class.
-See the Other Community Resources page for contact information.

 How long does the process take?